Ascorbate peroxidase

 It is a member of the family of heme-containing peroxidases.
-Heme peroxidases catalyse the H_{2}O_{2}-dependent oxidation of a wide range of different, usually organic, substrates in biology.
+Heme peroxidases catalyse the hydrogen peroxide-dependent oxidation of a wide range of different, usually organic, substrates in biology.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on a peroxide as acceptor (peroxidases).
 The systematic name of this enzyme class is L-ascorbate:hydrogen-peroxide oxidoreductase.
 Other names in common use include L-ascorbic acid peroxidase, L-ascorbic acid-specific peroxidase, ascorbate peroxidase, and ascorbic acid peroxidase.
 This enzyme participates in the ascorbate and aldarate metabolism.
 APXs are important in cellular antioxidant networks in photosynthetic organisms; they are the primary component of the ascorbate-glutathione cycle and are important for peroxide scavenging and redox signaling.

 Reaction

 In the catalytic cycle, the immediate one-electron oxidized product is monodehydroascorbate (MDHA).
 MDHA is either enzymatically reduced back to ascorbate by monodehydroascorbate reductase (MDAR) or two MDHA molecules disproportionate to ascorbate and dehydroascorbate (DHA).